KuchikiNamthip/KuchikiNamthip.github.io/_projects/Transcriptome.md

 - I would like to thank all my colleagues for their comments, suggestions, and assistance.

-- Lastly, I would like to thank my Ph.D. advisor.
+- Lastly, I would like to thank my Ph.D. advisor, [Assoc.
+Prof. Siwanon Jirawatnotai](https://scholar.google.ca/citations?user=5nSlAnIAAAAJ&hl=en).
 Without him, I would not have discovered the exciting world of cancer biology. 🌞🌞 From that point, I expanded my interest to the -omic fields for a deeper understanding. 🤩🤩

 ---
 I'm very happy 🥰 that you are visiting my computational biology portfolio and would be even happier if you could provide suggestions or feedback 🤩.